Killough Massacre Monument

 - Turn left on FM 3405 and proceed aprroximately .4 miles to FM 3411.

-- Take a right on FM 3441 and proceed approximately .6 miles until you reach an iron green gate, with huge boulders on each side of the entrance.
+- Veer left on FM 3441 and proceed approximately .6 miles until you reach an iron green gate, with huge boulders on each side of the entrance.
 (This road is FM 3431 but there is no sign).

-- Turn left and enter through the gateway.
+- Turn left and enter through the gateway with the large boulders.
 The monument and cemetery are at end of the road on the left.